History of Harlem: 2000-present

-In January 2010, The New York Times reported that in "Greater Harlem", which they defined as running from the East River to the Hudson River, from 96th Street to 155th Street, blacks ceased to be a majority of the population in 1998, with the change largely attributable to the rapid arrival of new white and Hispanic residents.
+In January 2010, The New York Times reported that in "Greater Harlem", which they defined as running from the East River to the Hudson River, from 96th Street to 155th Street, Black people ceased to be a majority of the population in 1998, with the change largely attributable to the rapid arrival of new white and Hispanic residents.
 The paper reported that the population of the area had grown more since 2000 than in any decade since the 1940s.
 Median housing prices dropped farther in Harlem than in the rest of Manhattan during the real estate crash of 2008, but recovered more rapidly as well.

 The neighborhood's changes have provoked some discontent.
 James David Manning, pastor of the ATLAH World Missionary Church on Lenox Avenue, has received press for declaring a boycott on all Harlem shops, restaurants, other businesses, and churches other than his own.
 He believes that this will cause an economic crash that will drive out white residents and drop property values to a level his supporters can afford.
 There have been rallies against gentrification.

 In recent decades, Harlem, particularly Central Harlem, has been a destination for immigrants from West Africa, particularly Senegal, with a stretch of 116th known as Le Petit Sénégal.